-In the Summer term, Year 5 girls are grouped for one double lesson per week based to focus on exam preparation.
+In the Summer Term, Year 5 girls are grouped for one double lesson per week based to focus on exam preparation.
 During the second half of the Autumn term, Year 6 girls are grouped for some of their English and Maths lessons according to their senior school choices.
-When all senior school exams are completed, the Year 6 girls take part in a Junior Leadership course to develop their leadership, confidence and teamwork skills before starting senior school.
+When all senior school exams are completed, the Year 6 girls embark on our Granville Graduate Programme which is an enhanced curriculum of Extended Studies, Arts and Culture, International Awareness, STEM and Personal Development.
+They also take part in a Junior Leadership course to develop their leadership, confidence and teamwork skills before starting senior school.